mgiovani/ecoleta-nlw/README.md

 ## Project

-Ecoleta is a project developed based on the international environment week.
+Ecoleta is a project developed based on international environment week.
-This project aims to connect people to companies that collect specific waste such as light bulbs, batteries, and cooking oil.
+This project aims to connect people to companies that collect specific waste, such as light bulbs, batteries, and cooking oil.

 <h1 align="center">
     <img alt="Home" src=".github/home.PNG" />